cheese44/cheesecache/README.md

 A request scoped cache library for PHP with the goal to make caching consistent and maintainable.

+Best used for caching function and query results that are called multiple times during a request and are unlikely to change

 ## Installation

 Package is available on [Packagist](https://packagist.org/packages/cheese44/cheesecache), you can install it